-Football description: Pressure on the ball is when a defensive player closes down the space between themselves and the player on the ball.
-Closing down the space limits the time and options for the player on the ball.
-Pressure on the ball is measured from a defensive perspective, as the more defensive pressure a defender applies on the opponent, the higher the pressure on the ball.
+Pressure on the ball is where a defensive player closes down the space between themselves and the player on the ball.
+Closing the space limits the time and options the player on the ball has.
+Pressure on the ball is measured from a defensive perspective, the more defensive pressure a defender applies on the opponent, the higher the pressure on the ball.
 For example, an attacker is attempting to cross the ball and is approached by a defender.
-The defender gets close enough to the attacker to be able to tackle / challenge / physically contest the cross, so this would register as heavy pressure and a score to reflect that scenario.
-By way of another example, an attacking player carries the ball forward and performs a pass whilst being pressed by an opponent.
+The defender gets close enough to the attacker to be able to tackle / challenge / physically contest the cross, this would register as heavy pressure and a score to reflect that scenario.
+Another example, an attacking player carries the ball forward and performs a pass whilst being pressed by an opponent.
 The opponent was not close enough to physically complete and challenge for the ball before the pass was performed.
-Pressure was still applied on the attacker at the moment of the pass, so this would register as a moderate pressure rating.
+Pressure was still applied on the attacker at the moment of the pass, this would register a moderate pressure rating.

-Calculation description: Pressure on the ball is a measure of the defensive pressure applied towards an attacker in possession of the ball.
-Information such as the defender's distance to the ball, the angles of the defender to the ball carrier (if a defender is in front of the ball carrier, the pressure applied score is greater than if the defender were behind the ball carrier) and the proximity of defenders towards the ball carrier are considered.
+Pressure on the ball is a measure of the defensive pressure applied towards an attacker in possession of the ball.
+Information such as the defenders' distance to the ball, the angles of the defender to the ball carrier (if a defender is in front of the ball carrier, his pressure applied score is greater than if he would be behind the ball carrier) and the proximity of defenders towards the ball carrier are considered.
 Pressure can be moderate or heavy.
 If a player is pressed, the pressure received is an accumulation of all pressures applied at that moment.